 2. Three red flags were waved in just the third race of the season.
 Although the first lap was not without incidents, the crash of Alexander Albon (Williams) on Lap 7 brought out the first of many red flags.
 The next one was caused by Kevin Magnussen (Haas) hitting the wall on Lap 53.
 With only two laps of racing left, the third and final red flag was waved on the lap of the restart when Alpine drivers Esteban Ocon and Pierre Gasly ended up crashing into each other.

-3. Ferrari goes down under.
+3. Ferrari went down under.
 Charles Leclerc was denied any chance to score points as first-lap contact with Lance Stroll (Aston Martin) resulted in him retiring from the race.
 Carlos Sainz was caught out with the first red flag, pitting before the race was stopped.

 But even after charging back up the field to reach P4, Sainz’s incident with Fernando Alonso (Aston Martin) right before the final red flag sealed his fate.
 He was handed a five-second penalty at the worst time, when the field was bunched up with no overtaking allowed.
 And this left him last among the drivers who finished.

-4. Alonso gets another not-so-straightforward podium.
+4. Alonso got another not-so-straightforward podium.
 Throughout most of the race, the Spaniard was chasing Hamilton who was in P2.
 And it was a game of cat-and-mouse as both drivers were struggling to maintain their tires while keeping the gap.
 But during the second restart, contact between Sainz and Alonso dropped the latter down the grid.

 However, everything worked together for the Aston Martin driver.
 Because the first sector was never cleared, he returned to P3 for the final restart, finishing on the podium.
 Also, Stroll ended up in P4 with Sainz’s penalty and Gasly’s crash.